nanakordie4/operating-room-assistance-/README.md

 Let's start off with our Raspberry Pi 4 experiment!

 In order to complete this experiment you must have a lease for a Raspberry Pi 4.
-By accessing [GUI for CHI@Edge](https://chi.edge.chameleoncloud.org/project/container/containers), you can obtain a lease for a Raspberry Pi 4.
+By accessing [GUI for CHI@Edge](https://chi.edge.chameleoncloud.org/project/container/containers), there you can obtain a lease for a Raspberry Pi 4.
 Once you are sure you have a lease, you can run the [Edge- CPU experiment](https://github.com/teaching-on-testbeds/edge-cpu-inference/) on a Chameleon Jupyter environment.

 Using the provided model_quant_updated.tflite., our machine learning model, and the label.txt file upload them to the image_model folder within the Jupyter environement.
 Also include the all test images provided into that same folder.
 The experiement should run pretty smoothly!
 Be sure to run each cell one at a time and fill in the required information.
 When prompted to fill the lease ID and project ID, the specfic number on the top left handside of CHI@Edge, refer back to the [GUI for CHI@Edge](https://chi.edge.chameleoncloud.org/project/container/containers)